YangYang-Research/yang-code-review/README.md

-# 🤖 YangYang Code Review (YCR)
+# 🤖 Yang Code Review (YCR)

-YangYang Code Review (YCR) for your GitHub repositories.
+Yang Code Review (YCR) is a AI agent that helps you review code changes in your GitHub repositories.

 ## 🛡 Security